Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 “Well, good evening there,” Order says with a conversational tone.
 “I guess you could overhear us?”

-“No, not really.
-I just felt Sock Minion’s fear and thought I’d say hello,” he explains, his mathematically-precise jaws curling pleasantly.
+“In a way.
+I felt Sock Minion’s fear and thought I’d say hello,” he explains, his mathematically-precise jaws curling pleasantly.

 Sock Minion gasps, putting his hands to his tiny cheeksies.
 “R-really?”